pfandzelter/thesis-tips/README.md

 -- Anonymous Student (Bachelor)

 > I think these tips are really good!
 Best of all, they give a good overview of the expectations of the thesis.
-> In my Bachelor's thesis, I found it hart to estimate what the expectations would be.
+> In my Bachelor's thesis, I found it hard to estimate what the expectations would be.

 -- Other Anonymous Student (Master)